"False"

 • If the student has other extraneous circumstances which hinder their participation in studies (e.g. if the student has been denied a residence permit by the Swedish Migration Agency)

-Refund is not applicable for amounts less than 1000 SEK.
-A student who has registered for a course and has not been granted early discontinuation within three weeks from the start of the course, is no longer able to receive a reimbursement.
 A student who has been suspended from studies due to non-payment of tuition or based on a decision from the Disciplinary Board, Administrative Court, The Higher Education Appeals Board, or Higher Education Expulsions Board, will not receive a reimbursement.

-We encourage you to thoroughly read the Rules for tuition fees
+We encourage you to thoroughly read the Rules for tuition fees.

-New students should apply in the first admissions round, find more information about the different admissions rounds and key dates and deadlines at universityadmissions.se.
-Invoices for new students that have applied for a programme are sent out after the Notification of Selection Results are published.
-Payment must be received by Umeå University 12 June at the latest for the autumn semester and 10 December for the spring semester.
+Invoices for new students that have applied for a programme are sent out within a week after the Notification of Selection Results are published.
+Payment must be received by Umeå University 10 June at the latest for the autumn semester and 10 December for the spring semester.

 New students that have applied for free standing courses will be invoiced after the Notification of Selection Results are published.
 The invoice needs to be paid by the deadline stated on the invoice.